 - Cover your mouth.
 Use a tissue to cover your mouth anytime you laugh, sneeze or cough.
 Put the dirty tissue in a bag, seal it and throw it away.

-- Wear a mask.
-Wearing a surgical mask when you're around other people during the first three weeks of treatment may help lessen the risk of transmission.
+- Wear a face mask.
+Wearing a face mask when you're around other people during the first three weeks of treatment may help lessen the risk of transmission.

 This is the most important step you can take to protect yourself and others from tuberculosis.
 When you stop treatment early or skip doses, TB bacteria have a chance to develop mutations that allow them to survive the most potent TB drugs.
-The resulting drug-resistant strains are much more deadly and difficult to treat.
+The resulting drug-resistant strains are deadlier and more difficult to treat.

-In countries where tuberculosis is more common, infants often are vaccinated with bacillus Calmette-Guerin (BCG) vaccine because it can prevent severe tuberculosis in children.
+In countries where tuberculosis is more common, infants often are vaccinated with bacille Calmette-Guerin (BCG) vaccine.
 The BCG vaccine isn't recommended for general use in the United States because it isn't very effective in adults.
 Dozens of new TB vaccines are in various stages of development and testing.

-During the physical exam, your doctor will check your lymph nodes for swelling and use a stethoscope to listen carefully to the sounds your lungs make while you breathe.
+During the physical exam, your doctor will check your lymph nodes for swelling and use a stethoscope to listen to the sounds your lungs make when you breathe.

-The most commonly used diagnostic tool for tuberculosis is a simple skin test, though blood tests are becoming more commonplace.
-A small amount of a substance called PPD tuberculin is injected just below the skin of your inside forearm.
+The most commonly used diagnostic tool for tuberculosis is a skin test, though blood tests are becoming more commonplace.
+A small amount of a substance called tuberculin is injected just below the skin on the inside of your forearm.
 You should feel only a slight needle prick.